stefanofa/awesome/TOPICS.md

 ## webkit

 *   [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.

-## chromium

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.